seydx/av/INSTALLATION.md

 npm install node-av
 ```

-Prebuilt binaries are strongly recommended for Windows as they include all necessary FFmpeg libraries.
+Prebuilt binaries are strongly recommended for Windows as they include all necessary Jellyfin FFmpeg libraries with optimizations and patches.

 #### Building from Source